Ask a Question | Search PSRCHIVE: |

 |

 User's Guide: Cold Plasma EffectsWhen supported by the underlying file format, PSRCHIVE maintains and can differentiate between cold plasma effects (dispersion and birefringence) that arise in the interstellar medium from those that arise in the Earth's ionosphere or the solar system.
-Anything that is not interstellar is called auxiliary.
+Anything that is not interstellar is called auxiliary; however, the auxiliary dispersion measures and rotation measures can also be used to represent changes in interstellar DM / RM.

 Interstellar DM and RM parametersThe interstellar dispersion measure (DM) and Faraday rotation measure (RM) and their related correction flags are stored in the primary header of a file and can be queried and set using psredit: